magento/merchdocs/src/sales-channels/asc/product-listing-details.md

 ## Listing Activity Log

-Displays all recent activity for the Amazon listing.
-Information displayed includes:
+Shows all recent activity for the Amazon listing.
+Information includes:

 - Amazon Seller SKU: Identifies the Stock Keeping Unit (SKU) defined for the listing.
 - ASIN: Identifies the 10-digit Amazon product identifier.